Wakhri

-Wakhri is a Pakistani film directed by Iram Parveen Bilal who co-produced it as well, and starring Faryal Mehmood in her debut film lead as a widowed school teacher who gets viral on social media.
+Wakhri - One of a Kind is a 2024 Pakistani drama film directed by Iram Parveen Bilal who co-produced it as well, and starring Faryal Mehmood in her debut film lead as a widowed school teacher who gets viral on social media.
 The film is inspired by the late social media celebrity Qandeel Baloch, who was murdered in 2016.
-The film had its world premiere in Red Sea International Film Festival in December 2023.
+The film had its world premiere at the Red Sea International Film Festival in December 2023.
 It was later theatrically released on 5 January 2024 nationwide.
+It was also selected as the opening film at the Tasveer Film Festival.

 Premise

 A school teacher unexpectedly goes viral after sharing her unfiltered views on social media.
 As her sudden fame grows, she finds herself confronting outdated societal norms and hidden identities.